XavierBerger/RPi-Monitor/docs/source/23_web.rst

 .. seealso:: Example of implementation in `Friends customisation example  <31_customisation.html#friends>`_

-Top bar customisation
+Header customisation
 -----------------------
-Top is displaying on top of web page can be customized with the following parameters:
+Header of web page can be customized with the following parameters:

 web.page.icon=<icon location relative to webroot>
   ``<icon location relative to webroot>`` is the path and filename of